nicolasdao/google-cloud-bucket/README.md

 const { join } = require('path')
 const { client } = require('google-cloud-bucket')

+// This is one of the many options to create a storage client.
+To see all the different
-const storage = client.new({
+// way to create a client, please refer to the '4 ways to create a client' section. const storage = client.new({
 	jsonKeyFile: join(__dirname, './service-account.json')
 })